 Social psychology - PSYCHOL 6506OL

 Do you ever wonder why we behave differently in groups than when we’re on our own?
-This course will explore topics central to contemporary research in social psychology.
+This online psychology course will explore topics central to contemporary research in social psychology.

 Individual difference and assessment – PSYCHOL 6508OL

 Are we all different or more similar than we think?
 Learn how and why people behave differently despite the broad similarities shared by all humankind.
 You will review major theories, research methods and findings and learn how these translate into practices in the fields of intelligence, personality, and psychological assessment.

 How do we learn from the environment around us?
 Study psychology and explore the theoretical foundations of learning and how they are supported by research while examining how this knowledge is applied to human and animal behaviour.

 To be eligible for the online Graduate Diploma in Psychology, you will need an undergraduate Bachelor's degree (or equivalent) in any discipline.